 The cost of the report is split into a deposit and a balance which is billed upon completion of the report.
-A 10% discount is provided to clients who pay within the terms of each invoice.
 Once deposits and required forms are received, our utility allowance department immediately begins work on your report!

 The report due date determines the deadlines for the releases, deposit and project worksheets.
 The deadlines are below.